SadracSantacruz/final_project_LIGN167/README.md

 http://localhost:3000
 ```

+## Features
+- Generate creative assignment questions using OpenAI.
+- Analyze and rank documents using ColBERT.
+- Export assignments as PDFs.
+- Preloaded with Data Science (DSC 20) assignments for demo purposes.

 ## Notes
-- Ensure you have all dependencies installed before starting the application.
-- Make sure the API key is correctly set up in the `sk.py` file.
+- Ensure the `DSC20 Assignments` folder exists in the `scripts` directory with `.txt` files containing relevant content.
 - Restart your computer after installing Node.js to avoid any potential issues with the environment setup.
+- Modify the Python script paths in `server.js` if necessary to match your system configuration.

-Enjoy using the RAG application!
+Enjoy using the Assignment Generator!